JEMPERLI was studied across multiple tumor types

 down-arrow

-JEMPERLI MOA graphic
+How JEMPERLI works graphic 2

 Exposed cancer cells JEMPERLI may prevent cancer cells from hiding so your immune system can find and attack them